Sarmad426/OOP/README.md

 -		A Premium User class which contains the package type,(weekly,monthly,yearly)
 -		 and based on that prompts for the payments and also provides double password encryption.
 ## 7
 -		The project saves all the data in a files.
-Sile Handling Included.
+File Handling Included.